 LINE ONE’S FAVORITE HEALTH AND SCIENCE LINKS:

-- This is a good site to start with, if you want to learn how to find reliable health information on the internet
+- MedlinePlus has a guide to finding reliable health information on the internet

 - Centers for Disease Control and Prevention